 6. Make sure you can access an open seat in the car

 When driving for long periods of time, I’ve found that the car often becomes ground zero for anything you need to do to take care of the baby.
 For this reason, it definitely helps if you leave the backseat next to your baby open.
 (This gets a little tougher when you have other kids in the car but is helpful for new parents trying to navigate everything.)
 Whether you need to go back and check on the baby or quickly change a dirty diaper, that extra space is key!

 As a breastfeeding mom, I also felt more comfortable nursing from my car with it parked in the corner of the parking lot versus trying to manage it inside a rest stop.
-(Which can be less than clean.)
-This is totally a matter of personal preference, and I admire anyone who can can breastfeed anywhere!
+This is totally a matter of personal preference, and I admire anyone who can breastfeed anywhere!

 7. Know where the rest stops are for those frequent stops